chingdaotze/actuarial-model/docs/source/tutorial_pt2.rst

      - An attained age.
      - A marital status.

-  Projection entities also define functions that operate on projection values.
+  Projection entities also define `methods <https://en.wikipedia.org/wiki/Method_(computer_programming)>`_ that operate on projection values.
 For example:

   - An insurance contract might define:
-     - A premium payment function, which adds a premium payment to the contract.
+     - A *premium payment* method, which adds a premium payment to the contract.
-     - A surrender function, which triggers a surrender calculation and benefit release.
+     - A *surrender* method, which triggers a surrender calculation and benefit release.

   - A person might define:
-     - A death function, which triggers a death benefit calculation and benefit release on a life insurance product.
+     - A *death* method, which triggers a death benefit calculation and benefit release on a life insurance product.
-     - A marriage function, which alters the marital status.
+     - A *marriage* method, which alters the marital status.

   Projection entities can also be `nested <https://en.wikipedia.org/wiki/Nesting_(computing)>`_.
-  That is, projection entities can also contain other projection entities.
+  That is, projection entities can contain other projection entities.
 For example:

   - An insurance contract might have:
      - Riders.